Contents

 Workflow Step #5: Modeling memory.
 Since we're just simulating a single logic module of the AGC, rather than the AGC as a whole, we don't need any memory other than the flip-flop that the circuit implements, so we don't need this step.

 Workflow Step #6: In this example, we have created two Verilog source code files, the one describing the logic module (module.v) and the one describing the test-bench (module_tb.v, which automatically imports tb.v as well).
-We need to compile these together to get the "executable" form of the digital simulation we want to perform:
+We need to compile these together to get the "executable" form (which we'll call module.vvp) of the digital simulation we want to perform:

 iverilog -o module.vvp module_tb.v module.v